thycotic/privman-docs/computer-groups/index.md

 [priority]: # (2100)
 # Computer Groups

 Privilege Manager's user interface provides a logical categorization via Computer Groups.
 The basic categorization is by operating system.
-Based on size of organization different business units can be targeted by separate Computer Groups established in Privilege Manager.
+Based on size of organization, different business units can be targeted by separate Computer Groups established in Privilege Manager.

 Each Computer Group has the following areas to specifically address